ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Roger Williams’ grave at Providence
+has a tree upon it which was planted years
 ago.
 Its roots are said to have followed the
 direction of the back-bone of the skeleton,
 and thence divided into two branches, each